Planning and Leading Organizational Change

 - Resistance to change

-The learning initiative will be delivered in English, and will be highly participatory.
-Participants will be encouraged to share their experience and country practices.
+The learning initiative was delivered in English, and was highly participatory.
+Participants were encouraged to share their experience and country practices.

-We kindly invite to apply mid-to-senior level public officials who are actively involved in promoting institutional reforms and change projects at ministries of finance, line ministries, central banks, tax administrations, and other public institutions dealing with public financial management.
+We invited mid-to-senior level public officials who are actively involved in promoting institutional reforms and change projects at ministries of finance, line ministries, central banks, tax administrations, and other public institutions dealing with public financial management.

 Brendan is a very experienced, internationally recognized management consultant with clients in the public and private sector across Europe, Middle East, Africa and the USA.